It's a GREEN thing!

 The City of Littleton has long supported environmentally friendly practices in its operations and in the community.
 The city urges residents, businesses and employees to participate in the greening of Littleton by recycling, conserving gas and water, using reusable beverage containers (instead of paper cups or single use water bottles), and turning off room lights when not in use.

 City-sponsored "green" events and efforts

 Every September, the cities of Littleton and Englewood sponsor the annual Household Hazardous Waste Roundup, collecting thousands of pounds of solid waste and hundreds of gallons of liquid waste and properly disposing of it.

 City employees use desk side, single-stream recycling containers at their desks.

 The city uses LEDs in its traffic lights, which use about one-tenth the electricity of traditional bulbs and last up to seven years.

-In the spring and fall, the city sponsors an electronics recycling event so residents can dispose of unwanted electronic equipment such as computers, televisions, radios and monitors (fee).
+Each year the city sponsors an electronics recycling event so residents can dispose of unwanted electronic equipment such as computers, televisions, radios and monitors (fee).